Bloomfield Hospital, Orange: History

-Like all patients experiencing mental illness, patients at Bloomfield, were committed by law to receive treatment at a metal hospital.
+Like all patients experiencing mental illness, patients at Bloomfield, were committed by law to receive treatment at a mental hospital.
 In 1900 the classification of those who were able to be committed was expanded to include alcoholics and inebriates with serious behavioural problems.
 Bloomfield was the first hospital to be licensed to treat these patients.
 In the 1930s new psychiatric treatments for the mentally ill such as hypnosis, use of bromides, fever therapy, coma therapy and leucotomy were being implemented in the state's hospitals.
 Bloomfield was well equipped to keep abreast with these new therapies having a purpose built operating theatre included in the schedule of hospital building completed by 1931.

 Recreational and occupational therapy developed as important forms of treatment at Bloomfield from 1929 and the value of sporting activity was recognised from early on.
 The first cricket pitch was established near the most northern entrance to the side.
 During the 1930s this pitch and adjoining area (96 acre in total) was redeveloped as Bloomfield Aerodrome.
 A second pitch, located on land between t he eastern and western part of the site was developed in 1928.
 This Cricket Ground became a focal point for patients, staff and visitors over the years.

 An important addition to the hospital was the construction of two TB Wards in 1934.
 These Wards were built in response to a decade or more of measures put in place to control the epidemic spread of TB.
 The Women's TB Ward was located at the eastern end of the Convalescent Section and the Male TB Ward was located at the end of the Male Wards in the western part of the site.
 Both wards had north-east facing airing yards considered essential to the design of such wards at the time.
 The wards were unusual in that they were two of the few attached to Mental Hospitals and as such posed the architectural challenge of ensuring patients remained confined and isolated from the broader population while still providing access the therapeutic effects of sunlight and fresh air.

 The majority of the buildings were created in the period up to 1935.

 The War years saw characteristic shortages at the hospital including the dearth of male staff members.
 This was coupled with an influx of patients from Kenmore which was used for military purposes and resulted in overcrowding for the patients and an increasing workload for the mainly female staff.
 Overcrowding remained a difficulty after the war and there was little progress in the development of effective treatments or the improvement of facilities at the Orange Mental Hospital.